The stock market can seem complicated, but it’s an important vehicle for building wealth. Learn how to get started investing today.

 For many, the stock market seems more like a complicated form of gambling than it does a way to save and earn money; however, the stock market isn’t actually that complex.
 While it’s easy to get overwhelmed by the sheer amount of data, trading volume, and terms involved in stock trading if you want to start investing it’s easier than you’d think to get the information you need.

 The key to making any investment is understanding how it works.
-Just like you’d never buy a car if you didn’t understand its features, it’s critical that you avoid jumping on the bandwagon of different stocks just because of something you read online.
-In order to build sound financial habits, you need to have some foundational knowledge of what you’re doing and why.
+Just like you’d never buy a car if you didn’t understand its features, you must avoid jumping on the bandwagon of different stocks just because of something you read online.
+To build sound financial habits, you need to have some foundational knowledge of what you’re doing and why.

 Read on to learn more about how the stock market works and to get an overview of the sorts of investments that might make the most sense for your own financial goals.

 What is the purpose of the stock market?

 It’s easy to know about the stock market without actually having a full grasp of how it works or what its purpose is.
 That being said, the stock market actually has a function to play in the economy, for both businesses and consumers.
 Understanding this simple fact can help you better understand why the market fluctuates—as well as why volatility on the secondary market of stock exchanges is sometimes related to real-time economic events.

 When a company is looking to get off the ground, it needs money.
 While angel investors or business loans are certainly one way to raise funds, another way for a company to increase its assets is to sell shares to the public.

 Most CEOs and founders will already own several shares in their company and may give larger investors a portion of ownership over the company during the valuation phase, too.
 For example, common stock is a type of stock that entitles stockholders to voting rights on various policies within a corporation, including their board of directors.